Fecal microbiota transplantation restores gut microbiota diversity in children with active Crohn's disease: a prospective trial

 Group 1 definition Diagnostic criteria applied to define the specific condition / phenotype represented in the case (exposed) group

-patients with crohns disease before FMT treatment
+Patients with Crohns disease before Fecal Microbiota Transplantation treatment

 Group 0 sample size Number of subjects in the control (unexposed) group